KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

    * :code:`-DANALYSIS=config`: The analysis configuration to be used.
 This is the name of the python configuration file.
 The file has to be located in the :code:`config` directory and the path is provided in the python import syntax so e.g. :code:`subfolder.myspecialconfig`
    * :code:`-DSAMPLES=emb`: The samples to be used.
 This is a single sample or a comma separated list of sample names.
    * :code:`-DERAS=2018`: The era to be used.
 This is a single era or a comma separated list of era names.
+   * :code:`-DSCOPES=et`: The scopes to be run.
+This is a single scope or a comma separated list of scopes.
+The global scope is always run.
    * :code:`-DTHREADS=20`: The number of threads to be used.
 Defaults to single threading.
    * :code:`-DSHIFTS=all`: The shifts to be used.
 Defaults to all shifts.
 If set to :code:`all`, all shifts are used, if set to :code:`none`, no shifts are used, so only nominal is produced.
 If set to a comma separated list of shifts, only those shifts are used.
 If set to only a substring matching multiple shifts, all shifts matching that string will be produced e.g. :code:`-DSHIFTS=tauES` will produce all shifts containing :code:`tauES` in the name.
    * :code:`-DDEBUG=true`: If set to true, the code generation will run with debug information and the executable will be compiled with debug flags